Ally-Assist/BehaviorAnalystsWhoCode/BehavioralStatementClassifier/source/README.md

 I leave this up to you.
 Creating a package under an existing package follows the same process as above, except that you create the sub-packages under `BehavioralStatementClassifier` instead of `source`.

+Now, we need to correctly identify the top level content (source) of the project.

+1. In project preferences (Cmd-, on Mac),

+1. under Project > Project Structure,

+1. delete whatever content root is shown on the right (click the 'x' on the far right).

+1. Click `Add Content Root`, and navigate to the top level package directory, `BehavioralStatementClassifier`.

+1. Click open.

+Python import statements should now find the modules of the project.

 # End, for now.